 An Artist of Metals and More...

 Corrina Sephora began her life-long interest in metalworking at the age of five in her father’s workshop, where she was introduced to the art of boat building.
 In 1995, Corrina went on to receive her BFA in Sculpture and Metalsmithing from the Massachusetts College of Art in Boston.
-After graduating in 1995 she moved to Atlanta, GA.
 She then moved to Atlanta, Georgia, where she has since established her own studio, specializing in sculpture, furniture, and architectural works.

 Corrina is skilled in the designing, engineering and problem-solving of sculptural and architectural work, from concept all the way to installation.
 Her own personal work often uses the imagery of boats and ships as metaphors for life experiences, and as story-telling tools.
 The boat form is a vessel and magical symbol for transition, while the ocean represents mystery and power, and the ebb and flow of the past and present.